-Challenges: Despite the increased flexibility towards funding for rented homes, the government has stated that while it would allow affordable rented homes to 'underpin swift build out' it still expected 'the majority of expenditure' to support homeownership this continued focus on funding for home ownership tenures will result in a significant reduction in new homes offering rented tenures.
+Challenges: The focus on funding for home ownership tenures will result in a significant reduction in new homes offering rented tenures.
 This will reduce the housing options available to households unable to afford to buy.
 The reduction in the provision of affordable housing for rent is likely to impact on our capacity to meet the demand for affordable housing on the Housing Register.